ActiveBrainAtlas2/cell_extractor/README.md

 ## About The Project

-This project is meant to develop a detector for marked cells in brain images based on cell shape features.
-The functions are:
+This project uses machine learning to distinguish between "marked" and "unmarked" brain cells.
+It uses an ensemble of boosted trees, generated using **XGBoost**.
+The ensemble is used to distinguish between cells for which there is a confident prediction of being "marked", those that are confidently "unmarked" (or negative) and those on which the classification is "unsure".

 * Extracting cells from brain images
 * Evaluating cells to be negative, sure positive and unsure positive
-* Testing detection accuracy via a simplified annotation process
+* Manually verifying  detection accuracy using a rudimentary  annotation tool.
-* Estimating cell density in brain regions
+* Estimating cell density in brain regions  YF: ???

 Developed with Python 3.10.